Galadirith/dadownloader/README.md

 - **&lt;username&gt;.json**
   Stores a json representation of &lt;username&gt;'s favourites.
 - **&lt;username&gt;**
-  Folder in which all deviations, deviation descriptions and avatars are stored.
+  Folder in which all deviations, deviation descriptions and avatars are downloaded.
   - **&lt;collection-xxx-name&gt;**
-  Folder in which all deviations, deviation descriptions and avatars for this collection are stored.
+    Folder in which all deviations, deviation descriptions and avatars for this collection are downloaded.
 Note that the first collections name is always `Favourites`
     - **avatars**
-  Folder in which all avatars of the creators of the deviations in this collection are stored.
+      Folder in which all avatars of the creators of the deviations in this collection are downloaded.
     - **descriptions**
-  Folder in which all descriptions of the deviations in this collection are stored.
+      Folder in which all descriptions of the deviations in this collection are downloaded.
+The original html is saved as a `.original` file along with a modified `.html` version that uses the `./img` sub-directory as its source for any images in the description.
     - **imgs**
-  Folder in which any images in the descriptions are stored.
+      Folder in which any images in the descriptions are downloaded.

 ## License